 - Clarity: clear realisation of goals – knowing what you want to do as you go through the everyday activities of life.

 - Center: focussed and at one with what you are doing, able to recognise and diminish distraction.

 - Choice: of all the possible choices of action to be taken, which among them proceeds to Flow.

-- Commitment: the ability to deeply care about, and commit to the

-	activities you do.
+- Commitment: the ability to deeply care about, and commit to the activities you do.

-	- Challenge: setting of higher goals for yourself as you master your
+- Challenge: setting higher goals for yourself as you master your current skill level.

-	current skill level

 Csikszentmihalyi insists that happiness does not simply happen.
-It can

-	be prepared for and cultivated by learning to achieve flow in our lives.

-	The key aspect to flow is control: in the flow-like state, we exercise

-	control over the contents of our consciousness rather than allowing

-	ourselves to be passively steered by external forces.
+It can be prepared for and cultivated by learning to achieve flow in our lives.
+The key aspect to flow is control: in the flow-like state, we exercise control over the contents of our consciousness rather than allowing ourselves to be passively steered by external forces.